Bilawal criticizes Imran Khan's government for rising inflation in Pakistan | ExBulletin

 Bilawal criticizes Imran Khan’s government for rising inflation in Pakistan

-Pakistan People’s Party Chairman Bilawal Bhutto Zardari criticized Imran Khan’s government for rising inflation and said that if the country wanted to get rid of soaring inflation, the ruling government headed by the PTI must be sent home.
+Islamabad [Pakistan], Sep 19 (ANI): Pakistan People’s Party Chairman Bilawal Bhutto Zardari criticized Imran Khan’s government for rising inflation and said if the country wanted to get rid of the surge in inflation, the PTI-led government in power must be sent home.

 |